 Lappin admitted that it took the hurricane to highlight the importance of these services.
 And he said that Meals on Wheels volunteers carried food up many flights of stairs to seniors.
 These are those who were not generally on their routes.
 But last year, baseline funding was restored to senior centers.

-Zieff continues her work, currently and stated that they were hard-hit by Hurricane Sandy.
-She says they believe they are going to see more exploitation of the elderly and people will be moving in with each other; she said she shudders to think what will occur with that happening.
+Zieff continues her work currently and stated that they were hard-hit by Hurricane Sandy.
+She says they believe they will see more exploitation of the elderly and people will be moving in with each other; she said she shudders to think what will occur with that happening.

 Los Angeles has a history of taxing and spending with a lot of waste and corruption.
 We have seen businesses leaving our state in droves.
 Social service expenses have even forced a reduction in public court services.
 So filing fees have risen, and court reporters are no longer automatically provided to record official proceedings.
 One can see there are many parallels to what is happening in New York.